Dropped ceiling: Advantages

+Drop out ceilings can be mounted underneath fire sprinklers to hide them for a more attractive appearance.

 Ease of modification

-Another advantage of a dropped ceiling is that the easily-removed ceiling panels offer instant access to the plenum, which greatly simplifies repairs or alterations.
+A dropped ceiling offers easy access to the plenum, which can greatly simplify repairs or alterations.

-Wiring and piping installed behind traditional plaster or wallboard ceilings are extremely difficult to modify once the finished ceiling is in place.
-Wires must be fished through hollow spaces in the walls behind the finished ceiling, or the ceiling must be demolished for changes to wiring or piping to be made.
+Once a traditional plaster or wallboard ceiling is in place, wiring and piping can be difficult to modify.
+Wires must be fished through hollow spaces in the walls behind the finished ceiling, or the ceiling may even need to be demolished for changes to wiring or piping to be made.
+In contrast, the tiles of a dropped ceiling can be easily removed to allow access to the area above the grid to do any necessary wiring or plumbing modifications.

-In contrast, the tiles and other parts of a dropped or stretch ceiling can be easily removed to allow access to the area above the grid to do any necessary wiring or plumbing modifications.
-In remodeling, nearly all components of the grid can be dismantled and reassembled elsewhere.
+In a remodel, nearly all components of the grid can be dismantled and reassembled elsewhere.

 In office buildings, drop ceilings are often used in conjunction with hollow steel studs to construct small office spaces out of a much larger cavernous space.
 Wiring and other services are run through the open ceiling, down through the hollow stud walls, and to outlets in the work areas.
-If business needs change, the office spaces can be easily dismantled, with the overall cavernous space reconfigured with a different floor plan.
+If a business needs change, the office spaces can be easily dismantled, with the overall cavernous space reconfigured with a different floor plan.

-In older buildings that have had multiple renovations, a dropped ceiling has often been installed in one renovation and then subsequently removed in another since its installation having been an inexpensive fix to prolong the time between major renovations.
+A dropped ceiling is often implemented as an inexpensive fix to prolong the need for major renovations.